wilsonmar/wilsonmar.github.io/_posts/2017-12-23-docker-production-aws.md

    * Quote Generator at <a href="http://localhost:32770/quote/">http://localhost:32770/quote/</a>
       - periodically generates stock market quotes for three fictitious companies: "Black Coat", "D'Oh", "Divinator", "MacroHard".
       - single instance
+      <br /><br />
    * Portfolio Service
       - trades stocks starting from an initial portfolio of $10000 cash on hand.
 The trading logic is completely random and non-sensical
       - single instance
+      <br /><br />

    * Trader Dashboard at <a href="http://localhost:32771">http://localhost:32771</a>
       - provides a web dashboard displaying stock market quote activity, recent stock trades and the current state of the portfolio.
 The dashboard also provides an operational view of the status and service discovery inforamtion for each service.
       - <strong>multiple instances</strong> for High Availability
+      <br /><br />

    * Audit Service at <a href="http://localhost:32768/audit/">http://localhost:32768/audit/</a>
       - audits all stock trading activity, persisting each stock trade to an internal MySQL database
       - single instance
+      <br /><br />

-   To enable <strong>event bus</strong> using modern <strong>asynchronous</strong> communications (using callbacks) among processes, each app component makes use of the <a target="_blank" href="https://vertx.io/">https://vertx.io/</a> library open-sourced at <a target="_blank" href="https://en.wikipedia.org/wiki/Vert.x">https://en.wikipedia.org/wiki/Vert.x</a> was programmed in Java by Tim Fox in 2011 while he was employed by VMware.
+   To enable  modern <strong>asynchronous</strong> communications through an <strong>event bus</strong> among processes, callbacks within each app component makes use of the <a target="_blank" href="https://vertx.io/">https://vertx.io/</a> library open-sourced at <a target="_blank" href="https://en.wikipedia.org/wiki/Vert.x">https://en.wikipedia.org/wiki/Vert.x</a>.
+It was programmed in Java by Tim Fox in 2011 while he was employed by VMware.
 After much discussion with other parties, in January 2013, VMware moved the project and associated IP to the Eclipse Foundation, a neutral legal entity.
-	Eclipse Vert.x is a polyglot event-driven application framework that runs on Java "Polyglot" refers to Vert.x exposing its idiomatic API in Java, JavaScript, Groovy, Ruby Python, Scala, Kotlin, Clojure and Ceylon.
+	Eclipse Vert.x is a polyglot event-driven application framework that runs on Java "Polyglot" refers to Vert.x exposing its idiomatic API in Java, JavaScript, Groovy, Ruby Python, Scala, Kotlin, Clojure, and Ceylon.
    Repeated functionality in Vert.x is encapsulated in a "Verticle".
 Thus its name.
    Vert.x assumes <strong>single-threaded</strong> scalable non-blocking app design.

-	Real-time messages are received using the sockJs library.
+   Real-time messages are received using the sockJs library [Vert.x Microservices Workshop](https://github.com/cescoffier/vertx-microservices-workshop),(which Justin has modified):
-   [Vert.x Microservices Workshop](https://github.com/cescoffier/vertx-microservices-workshop),modifications have been made:

-   * Groovy
-   * Node
-   * Docker
-   * fat-JAR file packages
-   * run using -cluster flag for vert.x

    Each "microtrader" app process is built to run as a "Fat JAR" as a single deployable and runnable artifact within Docker containers.

 <a name="microtrader-setup"></a>

 #### Microtrader Build & Test Locally from Code

    PROTIP: I've created a shell script (in GitHub) to install the <a href="#microtrader4">4 microtrader processes<a>: